MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

 ## Step 1 - Create and Configure a New Unity Project

-Launch Unity editor and create a new project at a location of your choice:
+Launch the Unity editor and create a new project in a location of your choice:

 ![Create new unity project](Images\UnityCreateNewProject.png)

-Download the Project Prague Toolkit from the [Unity asset store](https://www.assetstore.unity3d.com/en/), and import it into your project:
+Download the Project Prague Toolkit from the [Unity asset store](https://www.assetstore.unity3d.com/en/), and import it to your project:

 ![Import Project Prague toolkit](Images\UnityImportPackage.png)

-At this point, you should give the scene a name and save it:
+At this point, you should give your scene a name and save it:

 ![Save scene](Images\UnitySaveScene.png)